Meinir Gwilym: Career

-Gwilym released her first EP, Smôcs, Coffi a Fodca Rhad in 2002.
+Gwilym released her first EP, Smôcs, Coffi a Fodca Rhad ("Smokes, Coffee and Cheap Vodka") in 2002.
 In the same year, she signed on to the Welsh record label Gwynfryn Cymunedol, and won Composer of the Year and Best Female Artist at the BBC Radio Cymru Rock and Pop awards.
 She released her first album, Dim Ond Clwydda (English: Nothing But Lies) in November 2003, and following the success of this release, she came under the sponsorship of Yamaha in 2004.
 On 1 March 2014, Gwilym made her North American debut headlining the Los Angeles St. David's Day Festival.

 Television and radio

 Gwilym worked as a radio presenter on the afternoon request show for Radio Cymru, the BBC's Welsh-language service, alongside Dylan Wyn. for a period of three years.
 She currently presents weekend shows on Heart Cymru in Anglesey and Gwynedd.

 She has also made many television appearances, particularly on the Welsh-language channel S4C.
 In 2005, Blwyddyn Meinir Gwilym (English: Meinir Gwilym's Year), a one-hour documentary that followed Meinir's steps for an entire year was broadcast.
 Most recently, she has been hosting a music programme on S4C, Noson Chis a Meinir (English: Chis and Meinir's Night) alongside Huw Chiswell.
 Since January 2009 she has worked on S4C's nightly magazine show Wedi 7.
 She is also a presenter on the S4C gardening show, Garddio a mwy.